keekss/keekss.github.io/essays/ics-314-reflection.md

 Rather than block out this instinct, however, I suggest re-framing what that impulse prompts- that is, planning, though absent from executables, is empirical, measurable progress.
 Allowing your mind to more accurately focus that "go-to" mindset can utilize the best of both worlds.

-<sup>1</sup> One might contend that "measuring twice" is more about correctness of procedure than analog accuracy, but "measuring far" in software engineering entails also considering alternatives- in effect, double-checking that your procedure is efficient.
+<sup>1</sup> One might contend that "measuring twice" is more about correctness of procedure than analog accuracy, but "measuring far" in software engineering entails also considering alternatives, thus double-checking that your procedure is efficient.